moul/bits.manfred.life/stories/world-dao/index.md

 EgoX's actions opened a Pandora's box of questions.
 The society began to ask - was there a flaw in our system?
 Could EgoX be the first of many?
 Were we on the brink of societal collapse, or was this merely a hiccup in our otherwise flawless existence?

 This incident was a stark reminder of the old world, where personal gain often triumphed over societal well-being.
 It was a shock to the system, a shock to the collective harmony that WorldDAO had built.

+But in the face of this shock, WorldDAO did not falter.
+The community came together, united in their resolve to uphold the principles of WorldDAO.
+They saw EgoX's actions not as a threat, but as a challenge to overcome, a test of their collective strength and unity.

 ## Chapter 3: The Collective Response